MacedoFL/RepData_PeerAssessment1/PA1_template.md

 ##  Max.   :806.00   2012-10-06:  288   Max.   :2355.0
 ##  NA's   :2304     (Other)   :15840
 ```
-Preprocess the data and add new columns required for the analisys.
+Preprocess the data and add new columns required for the analysis.

 ```r
 ## Cast date from factor to Date